Wramberg/TerminalView/README.md

 * Terminal shortcuts (`ctrl`+`c`, etc.)
 * Basically everything you would expect from a terminal

-Besides this it also supports
+In addition it also supports

 * Integration with the Sublime Text build system
 * Shell colors (8 color support for now - development for 256 is planned)
 * Scrollback history
 * Copy/Pasting
 * Static syntax highlighting (as an addition to shell colors)
+* Integration with other plugins

 **Note, if you encounter any issues please check the "Common problems" section at the bottom for a solution.**